-- In the immediate aftermath of a traumatic event the emotional and psychological support provided by those closest to us is the most effective i.e. one's family, club, community, coaches, friends, and peers.
-Providing professional counselling is not recommended in the immediate aftermath of a critical incident but may be appropriate at a later stage to support the recovery for anyone struggling to readjust. - If you receive requests to provide professional counselling support for any club member(s) we suggest you connect with your County Health & Wellbeing Committee or the Community & Health department in Croke Park to assist you in determining appropriate next steps (via community.health@gaa.ie) - A club can also signpost individuals to their GP, the medical professional best placed to identify suitable additional supports, which may include counselling. - Each community/county will have agencies/community groups that may be called upon for support during or after critical incidents.
-Liaise with outside agencies or services if required. - In the 26 counties, the HSE Resource Officers for Suicide Prevention can organise a free presentation to communities impacted by suicide which is designed to help everyone understand the grieving process, highlighting how to support the bereaved and the additional supports that are available.
-This is usually delivered in the weeks following the funeral and is highly recommended. - The HSE National Office for Suicide Prevention also funds a national Suicide Bereavement Liaison Officer Service.
-Details of your local SBLO (Suicide Bereavement Liaison Officer) can be found here: https://www.hse.ie/eng/services/list/4/mental-health-services/nosp/ suicide-bereavement-liaison-officers/ - Details of supports available across the North can be found here: https://www.publichealth.hscni.net/publications/help-hand-support-after-someone-may-have-died-suicide-northern-ireland
+- In the immediate aftermath of a traumatic event, the emotional and psychological support provided by those closest to us is the most effective i.e. one's family, club, community, coaches, friends, and peers.
+Providing professional counselling is not recommended in the immediate aftermath of a critical incident but may be appropriate at a later stage to support the recovery for anyone struggling to readjust. - If you receive requests to provide professional counselling support for any club member(s) we suggest you connect with your County Health & Wellbeing Committee or the Community & Health department in Croke Park to assist you in determining appropriate next steps (via community.health@gaa.ie).

+- A club can also signpost individuals to their GP, the medical professional best placed to identify suitable additional supports, which may include counselling. - Each community/county will have agencies/community groups that may be called upon for support during or after critical incidents.
+Liaise with local agencies or services if required.

-KEEP AN EYE OUT FOR VULNERABLE PEOPLE
+KEEP AN EYE OUT FOR VULNERABLE